Israel launched Operation Rising Lion, a targeted military operation to roll back the Iranian threat to Israel's very survival.

 Prime Minister Benjamin Netanyahu on Fox with Special Report and Brett Bear being very, very clear that they launched this operation because Iran was rushing to weaponize enriched uranium.

-We see, and you know, when I was I keep going back to one of my trips to Israel, the small town bordered town with Kazov Starut is what it's called.
+We see, and you know, when I was, I keep going back to one of my trips to Israel, the small town, border town with Gaza, Starot is what it's called.

-And they had when I had gone back there, this is a long time ago, uh, they have been hit with 10,000 missiles in ten years, one little town.
+And they had, when I had gone back there, this is a long time ago, they had been hit with 10,000 missiles in 10 years, one little town.

 How many missiles would it take to be fired into the U.S. before you would want your government to do something?